Getting Your Private Pilot License - The Gear

 To organize and protect all your gear, you will also need a good flight bag.
 I recently created a guide that lists the best flight bags for every type of pilot.

-I have ordered the Flight Outfitters Flight Level bag myself and I'm waiting for it to arrive.
+I have ordered the Flight Outfitters Lift Travel Bag myself and I'm waiting for it to arrive.
 It has all the features I need and it looks great as well!
+(Update: it arrived and I LOVE it!)

 The last accessories I will use is some flight simulator gear to train at home.
 I hope this will help me train more efficiently and lose less time in the air.
-For this, I'll be using Microsoft Flight Simulator X with the Saitek Pro Flight yoke and throttle quadrant, which will be perfect since I'll be flying the Piper Tomahawk with the same type of yoke and throttle controls.
-I will maintly use the flight sim to practice procedures and navigation.
+For this, I'll be using Microsoft Flight Simulator X with the Logitech Pro Flight yoke and throttle quadrant, which will be perfect since I'll be flying the Piper Tomahawk with the same type of yoke and throttle controls.
+I will mainly use flight sim to practice procedures and navigation.

 In the next post, I'll talk about my first flying lessons!